 - 8x8" or 9x9", 20x20 cm or 23x23 cm oven safe dish

-- Storage container with tight fitting lid or plastic wrap
+- Storage container with a tight-fitting lid or plastic wrap

 - rubber spatula